NREL/reVX/reVX/setbacks/README.md

 Although ``reVX`` provides a lot of flexibility when it comes to calculating different setbacks for a single turbine (or other technology specification), the setup can still become cumbersome when working with even a handful of technology/ siting scenarios.
 To facilitate setup in these cases, users are encouraged to use the ``batch`` functionality (provided by the underlying GAPs framework).
-There are several ways to set up ``batch``ed setbacks runs.
+There are several ways to set up batched setbacks runs.
 Here will will focus on the CSV input method.

-First, we need to generate a csv config file that tells ``batch`` how we want to paremeterize our runs.
+First, we need to generate a csv config file that tells ``batch`` how we want to parameterize our runs.
 Let's suppose that we want to compute setbacks for five different turbines, each with three different siting (setback) scenarios.
 Here is a short python script to generate the CSV config file: